 “Before I make a mistake, I don’t make that mistake.” – Johan Cruyff

 It is not up to the legislator to promote the legacy of Cruyff.It is not up to the legislator to promote the legacy of Cruyff.
-Prof. Visser should revise his suggestion and should encourage the creators of these portraits to share the material ++Arnoud EngelfrietThe opinion by Mr. Arnoud Engelfriet suffers from the same problems..
+Prof. Visser should revise his suggestion and should encourage the creators of these portraits to share the material as widely as possible++Arnoud EngelfrietThe opinion by Mr. Arnoud Engelfriet suffers from the same problems..
 Thereby creating the condition to give the most attention possible to Cruyff.
-This can lead to name recognition, which can subsequently increase ++Please donateMake a donation to the Cruyff Foundation. to the Cruyff Foundation.
+This can lead to name recognition, which can subsequently increase donations++Please donateMake a donation to the Cruyff Foundation. to the Cruyff Foundation.
 A memorial coin would also be a good idea to honour Cruyff’s legacy.

 Prof. Visser intends to lobby the Dutch ministry of Safety and Justice and our members of parliament to gain support of his proposal.
-If you agree with Prof. Visser’s view, please ++Mail Prof. VisserAs per his request on ie-forum.nl. at firstname.lastname@example.org, but include me (email@example.com) as well.
+If you agree with Prof. Visser’s view, please send him a mail++Mail Prof. VisserAs per his request on ie-forum.nl. at firstname.lastname@example.org, but include me (email@example.com) as well.
 I look forward to discussing this proposal in detail.